 Please note that the above message is not an error message.
 You are receiving this message because you checked the “Receive incoming email for this address” checkbox and use a 3rd party email provider.

-When using a 3rd party provider (such as Google apps, NameCheap, GoDaddy, etc.) you must set up forwarding to your broadcaster to have incoming mail log in your nation.
+When using a 3rd party provider (such as G Suite, NameCheap, GoDaddy, etc.) you must set up forwarding to your broadcaster to have incoming mail log in your nation.
 This does not affect outgoing mail.